 Established in 2018, in partnership with Valley Insurance Agency Alliance, Insuring Rural Communities seeks to enhance the stability of rural communities through postsecondary education opportunities for residents.
 The scholarship will provide essential financial support for residential, commuter, and distance learning; strengthen and expand the efforts of rural school districts and youth agencies to provide critical guidance; and invest resources in areas depleted of agricultural, mining, and manufacturing opportunities.

 The Pay-it-Forward Society

-Designed as way for Scholarship Foundation alumni to share their success through support for current scholars, the Pay-It-Forward Society encourages former Foundation students to make monthly contributions.
+Designed as a way for Scholarship Foundation alumni to share their success through support for current scholars, the Pay-It-Forward Society encourages former Foundation students to make monthly contributions.
 More information.

 Designated Scholar Loans